-In 2006, the First Annual National Association of Women Lawyers Survey reported that for more than 15 years, 50 percent of law school graduates had been women yet for a number of years, only about 15 percent of law firm equity partners and chief legal officers had been women.
-Almost ten years later, data taken from the Ninth Annual NAWL Survey reveals not much has changed:
+In 2006, the First Annual National Association of Women Lawyers (NAWL) Survey reported that for more than 15 years, half of law school graduates had been women.
+Yet for a number of years, only about 15 percent of law firm equity partners and chief legal officers had been women.
+Almost ten years later, data taken from the Ninth Annual NAWL Survey reveals not much has changed.***

 Firms have made no appreciable progress in the rate at which they are promoting women into the role of equity partner.
-The data demonstrate that women still comprise only approximately 18 percent of equity partnership.
+The data demonstrates that women still comprise only approximately 18% of equity partnership.

 Not only do the responses to the questions about equity partner elevation demonstrate the lack of progress for women, the data also suggest that the opportunities for equity partnership in general are diminishing for both male and female associates.
 For those who began their careers at their law firm, the overall elevation rates are lower than for lateral attorneys.
 Of new equity partners promoted in the year prior to the survey, the typical firm had one female equity partner who started with the firm and one who was a lateral.
 For men, the typical firm promoted one lawyer into the equity partnership who started with the firm and five who were laterals.

 Men continue to be promoted to non-equity partner status in significantly higher numbers than women.
-Among the non-equity partners who graduated from law school in 2004 and later, 38 percent were women and 62 percent were men.
-This data remain vexing in light of the longstanding pipeline of women, as women have been graduating from law school in nearly equal numbers for decades.
+Among the non-equity partners who graduated from law school in 2004 and later, 38% were women and 62% were men.
+This data remains vexing in light of the longstanding pipeline of women, as women have been graduating from law school in nearly equal numbers for decades.

 The data continue to be challenging for other diverse groups.
-Lawyers of color represent 8 percent of the law firm equity partners.
-LGBT lawyers comprise 2 percent of equity partners.
+Lawyers of color represent 8% of the law firm equity partners.
+LGBT lawyers comprise 2% of equity partners.

 Women continue to be under-represented on law firm compensation committees, yet law firms that report more women on their compensation committee have narrower gender pay gaps.
-In the 12 firms that reported having two or fewer female members on the compensation committee, the typical female equity partner earns 77 percent of that earned by a typical male equity partner.
-In the 18 firms that reported three or more women on the compensation committee, the typical female equity partner earns 87 percent of that earned by a typical male equity partner.
+In the 12 firms that reported having two or fewer female members on the compensation committee, the typical female equity partner earns 77% of that earned by a typical male equity partner.
+In the 18 firms that reported three or more women on the compensation committee, the typical female equity partner earns 87% of that earned by a typical male equity partner.

 Women continue to be under-represented on the highest governance committees.
 The typical firm has two women and eight men on their highest U.S.-based governance committee.
 Women do slightly better in achieving these key leadership roles at AmLaw 100 firms, compared to the Second Hundred, but both groups report numbers that demonstrate limited progress when compared to the decades-long pipeline of women in the profession.

 Every respondent reported having a Women’s Initiative, but the budgets allocated to these efforts reinforce that women’s affinity groups lack sufficient resources to accomplish strategic goals.
-Seventy-five percent of the responding law firms reported having a formal budget for their Women’s Initiative, which is lower than the 80 percent reported in the NAWL Foundation’s 2012 survey of Women’s Initiatives.
+75% of the responding law firms reported having a formal budget for their Women’s Initiative, which is lower than the 80% reported in the NAWL Foundation’s 2012 survey of Women’s Initiatives.
 Even as the responses indicate the limited overall financial resources available for Women’s Initiatives, there is a significant variance between the average budgets in AmLaw 100 firms and the lower budgets reported in the Second Hundred.
 The median annual budget for the AmLaw 100 is $112,500; for the Second Hundred, the median annual budget is $82,000.
-Half of the reporting AmLaw 100 firms report that their Women’s Initiative annual budget is $100,000 or less; only 25 percent report that the budget exceeds $200,000.
-None of the Second Hundred firms report an annual budget of $200,000; 73 percent report being in the $100,000 or less category.
+Half of the reporting AmLaw 100 firms report that their Women’s Initiative annual budget is $100,000 or less; only 25% report that the budget exceeds $200,000.
+None of the Second Hundred firms report an annual budget of $200,000; 73% report being in the $100,000 or less category.

 Training programs vary significantly.
-Of note, 20 percent of the respondents reported that they do not provide training on diversity and inclusion, 26 percent reported that they do not provide training on unconscious bias, and 57 percent do not train on the topic of micro-inequities.
+Of note, 20% of the respondents reported that they do not provide training on diversity and inclusion, 26% reported that they do not provide training on unconscious bias, and 57% do not train on the topic of micro-inequities.